lgallucci/LoonBestInSlot/README.md

 - Toggleable minimap button and tooltip integration
 - Tooltip integration that shows item status in bis lists
 - Fully functional loot browser that allows filtering by class / spec / phase / slot / source / raid
-- Show recommended gems and enchants for your class and spec
+- Show recommended enchants for your class and spec
 - Loot browser will show you any item you are currently wearing or is in your bags.
 With bagnon installed will also show what's in your bank.

 ## Slash Commands